xmikos/cryptboot/README.md

-        sign    Sign EFI boot image file with your UEFI Secure Boot keys verify  Verify signature of EFI boot image file with your UEFI Secure Boot keys list    List all UEFI Secure Boot keys enrolled in your UEFI firmware
+        sign    Sign EFI boot image file with your UEFI Secure Boot keys verify  Verify signature of EFI boot image file with your UEFI Secure Boot keys list    List all UEFI Secure Boot keys enrolled in your UEFI firmware status  Check if UEFI Secure Boot is active or inactive

 **Default configuration (`/etc/cryptboot.conf`)**